ayushgodbole17/AWSFitnessTracker/README.md

-A Fitness Tracker Website built to learn and use Amazon Web Servces and its various offerings.
+A Fitness Tracker Website built to learn and use Amazon Web Services and its various offerings.

 Functionalities (21/11):
 - Account creation with email